 - British Psychological Society guidance

-- ICAI Fundamental Values Project
+- ICAI Fundamental Values of Academic Integrity

 - VITAE Researcher Development Framework